 COVID-19 Tests No Longer Required to Enter U.S. by Air.
 View health and travel requirements

 You will immediately be swept away in the boundless energy of Hong Kong.
-This once-sleepy harbor town has blossomed into an international trade hub, now globally renowned for its rich culture, Confucian traditions, and incredible Michelin-star rated restaurants.
+This once-sleepy harbor town has blossomed into an international trade hub and fascinating departure port for cruises to Asia.
+The city is globally renowned for its rich culture, Confucian traditions, and incredible Michelin-star rated restaurants.

 A tram up to The Peak is a must-do activity before departing on a Hong Kong cruise.
 A 360-degree view of the city is promised from the top, and you’ll be amazed by the port and the Hong Kong skyline opening up before you.
 At the top, restaurants and shopping offer plenty to do after you’ve taken in the view.

 As one of the oldest temples in Hong Kong, Man Mo Temple was built in the 1800s and offers a stark contrast among Hong Kong’s modern, sleek skyline.
 Inside, this ornate temple glows with red and gold altars honoring the gods of war and literature.
 Take a tour and pause to reflect at this national monument.

 A walk along Victoria Harbour is a must for travelers itching to experience the magic of Hong Kong.
 There are different ferry experiences at the harbor throughout the day.
 Walk along the Tsim Sha Tsui Promenade for an afternoon stroll on the way to cultural attractions like the Hong Kong Museum of Art and the Hong Kong Cultural Center.